ThaiAnNguyen/DataAnalystPortfolio/International Football Tournaments Project/README.md

 ![International Football Tournaments Project - Tableau Viz](https://github.com/ThaiAnNguyen/DataAnalystPortfolio/assets/155811703/eed6203e-e2e3-4e9d-9ea9-a21ab596f0cb)

+Please note that this Tableau Visualization focus on popular tournaments and may not represent the entire dataset.
+The visualizations are designed to facilitate exploration and analysis of the selected tournaments.
+They allow users to interact with the data, filter specific time periods and tournaments, compare team performance, and gain insights into various aspects of the tournaments.

 ### How to run this Project:
 1. Download the dataset `results.csv` from [Kaggle](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017?select=shootouts.csv).